Griffin-Scott-Data/Griffin-s_Portfolio/README.md

 # Griffin's Portfolio
 Welcome to the portfolio.
-Below you can find a number of DataCamp's real world projects.
+Below you can find a number of DataCamp's real world projects that I have completed.

 ## [DataCamp Projects](https://github.com/Griffin-Scott-Data/datacamp-projects)